 - the East wing of the Louvre,

-- and the Canal du Midi (1681) between the Atlantic Ocean and the Mediterranean Sea.
+- and the Canal du Midi (1681) between the Atlantic and Mediterranean Sea.

 Port cities and formidable fortified towns

-The king developed the ports of Brest and Toulon and fortified the cities of Belfort, Besançon, Briançon, and Lille with the help of Vauban.
-When he gained territories over his enemies, he commissioned the creation of new towns such as Neuf-Brisach in Alsace.
+When he gained territories over his enemies, he commissioned the creation of new towns, such as Neuf-Brisach in Alsace.

-It was during Louis XIV’s reign that La Salle followed the Mississippi from source to mouth and Louisiana was added to the possessions of France.
+It was during Louis XIV’s reign that La Salle followed the Mississippi from source to mouth, and Louisiana was added to France’s possessions.

 The SUN king